FitSocial Food and Asian Style Quinoa Salad recipe! Food at the FitSocial 2013 conference and a recipe from Chef Paolo Neville

 - 1 cup chopped/finely shredded red cabbage

-- 1-2 Tablespoons lite soy sauce (replace with coconut aminos for soy free)
+- 1 to 2 Tablespoons lite gluten free soy sauce replace with coconut aminos for soy free

 - 1 teaspoon sesame oil

 - 1 teaspoon rice wine vinegar or lime juice